Khushikeshari2357/Khushikeshari2357/README.md

 ---

-### About Me 🎓
+### 👩‍💻 About Me

-I'm currently pursuing my **B.Tech CSE (AI & DS)** at **Khwaja Moinuddin Chishti Language University**, where I'm dedicated to developing my proficiency in Python, NumPy, Pandas, Matplotlib, and HTML.
+I'm currently pursuing my **B.Tech in Computer Science Engineering (Artificial Intelligence & Data Science)** at Khwaja Moinuddin Chishti Language University, where I'm dedicated to developing my proficiency in **Python** (my most used programming language), as well as NumPy, Pandas, Matplotlib, and HTML.
 Every day is an opportunity to strengthen my skills in this exciting field!

 ---